sottohy/Connect-4-Game/README.md

-# Connect4 game using Python with the Minimax and Alpha-Beta Pruning algorithms
+# Connect 4 game using Python with the Minimax and Alpha-Beta Pruning algorithms

 ## This code implements a Connect 4 game using the Pygame library in Python